backube/volsync/helm/volsync/README.md

 ![maturity](https://img.shields.io/static/v1?label=maturity&message=alpha&color=red)

 VolSync is a Kubernetes operator that performs asynchronous replication of persistent volumes within, or across, clusters.
-VolSync supports replication in a storage system independent manner.
-This means replication can be used with storage systems that do not support replication natively.
+VolSync supports replication independent of the storage system.
+This means that replication can be used with storage systems that do not natively support replication.
 Data can also be replicated across different types (and vendors) of storage.

 VolSync supports both 1:1 replication relationships as well as 1:many